 Avoid Porcelain When Ceramic Will Work

 Porcelain sure sounds great.
 The word has a more authoritative ring than mere ceramic.
 Porcelain and ceramic are close, but not exactly the same product.
-To win the name "porcelain," the tile must have a water absorption rate of 0.5-percent as defined by ASTM C373.
+To win the name "porcelain," the tile must have a water absorption rate of 0.5 percent, according to the American Society for Testing Materials (ASTM).
 This impervious tile stands up well in moisture-prone environments such as bathrooms and can even be fully immersed.

 Unless you are installing bathroom tile or placing it in another high moisture environment, ceramic tile should work just fine for your application.
 Ceramic tile can even work in bathrooms as long as it does not receive prolonged contact with water.
 So, if you wish to use ceramic on bathroom walls (though not on tub or shower surrounds), you should be safe with this type of application.